acdh-oeaw/apis-core-rdf/docs/source/customization.md

 [TOML](https://toml.io/) configuration files.
 They have three main attributes, which are `filters`, `attributes` and `relations`.

-The `filters` attributes are key, value pairs that define filters that have to match on the input data.
-Multiple `filters` entries can be defined, only one of them has to match.
-Every `filters` entry can contain multiple key, value pairs, which ALL have to match:
+The `filters` attributes are key-value pairs that define filters that have to match on the input data.
+Multiple `filters` entries can be defined; only one of them has to match.
+Every `filters` entry can contain multiple key-value pairs, which ALL have to match:

 ``` toml
 [[filters]]
 "rdf:type" = "gndo:DifferentiatedPerson"
 ```

-The `attributes` config option lists key value pairs, which map keys (usually model attributes) to a single SPARQL query or a list of SPARQL queries.
+The `attributes` config option lists key-value pairs which map keys (usually model attributes) to a single SPARQL query or a list of SPARQL queries.
 Instead of SPARQL it is also possible to simply write a compact URI which is then looked up in the graph that results from the data